-Kenya

-The first case of COVID-19 was reported in Kenya on 13 March 2020.
+Kenya BACKGROUND The first case of COVID-19 was reported in Kenya on 13 March 2020.

-- The President established a Corona Virus Task Force as a national emergency response - Closure of all schools and educational institutions of higher learning for 30 days effective 20th March 2020 - Suspension of religious gatherings including Friday prayers in mosques, Sunday church services, weddings, for 30 days. - Minimized attendance of social gatherings like weddings, funerals, malls for a period of 30 days. - Minimized congestion in public transport and limiting visitors to hospitalized patients in both public and private hospitals. - Public transport including all matatus, hospitals and shopping malls are encouraged to provide soap, water and hand sanitizers and ensure that all their vehicles and premises are regularly cleaned and disinfected. - Government registries and the courts are closed except for the handling of emergency matters. - Government offices, businesses and companies have been encouraged to allow employees to work from home except of employees working in critical or essential services. - Imposition of a curfew from 1900-0500 hours. - Development of a local testing kit for COVID-19 by the Kenya Medical Research Institute. - Travel suspended for all persons coming into Kenya from any country with reported cases of Coronavirus. - Kenya citizens and any foreigner with valid residence permit entering Kenya is required to self- quarantine or go to a government designated quarantine facility. - Movement in and out of Nairobi, Mombasa, Kilifi and Kwale Counties banned from 6th April 2020 for 21 days.
-This is with exception to movement of goods and essential services - Suspension of international flights. - ass production of sanitizers, masks and ventilators by private sector in Kenya - Temperature readings for truck crews to be taken at Entry Point and at designated weighbridges which are: Namanga; Busia, Gilgil, Mariakani; Malaba and Taveta. - Truck occupants must keep temperature/readings/health forms until they exit Kenya unless they are Kenyan residents; stringent screening on the trucks;
+- The President established a Corona Virus Task Force as a national emergency response - Closure of all schools and educational institutions of higher learning for 30 days effective 20th March 2020 - Suspension of religious gatherings including Friday prayers in mosques, Sunday church services, weddings, for 30 days.
+However, the government has allowed for the reopening of restaurants albeit under strict measures to maintain social distancing. - Fines and jail time introduced for those found in breach of the measures. - Minimized attendance of social gatherings like weddings, funerals, malls for a period of 30 days. - Minimized congestion in public transport and limiting visitors to hospitalized patients in both public and private hospitals. - Public transport including all matatus, hospitals and shopping malls are encouraged to provide soap, water and hand sanitizers and ensure that all their vehicles and premises are regularly cleaned and disinfected. - Government registries and the courts are closed except for the handling of emergency matters. - Government offices, businesses and companies have been encouraged to allow employees to work from home except of employees working in critical or essential services. - Imposition of a curfew from 1900-0500 hours extended for another 21 days from 25th April. - Development of a local testing kit for COVID-19 by the Kenya Medical Research Institute. - Travel suspended for all persons coming into Kenya from any country with reported cases of Coronavirus. - Kenya citizens and any foreigner with valid residence permit entering Kenya is required to self- quarantine or go to a government designated quarantine facility. - Movement in and out of Nairobi, Mombasa, Kilifi,Kwale, Mandera Counties banned from 6th April 2020 for additional 21 days.
+This is with exception to movement of goods and essential services - Suspension of international flights. - ass production of sanitizers, masks and ventilators by private sector in Kenya

-Limited numbers of crew and passengers, and any truck crew member who exhibits symptoms occupants will be subject to a 14 days quarantine.

-- Cashless transactions encouraged and facilitated to limit contact. - Stringent medical screening at all border points.
-Only drivers, loader plus the clearing agent are allowed across the border. - A 100-percent tax relief for low-income-earning persons up to KES24,000 - Reduced the top Pay-As-You-Earn (PAYE) rate from 30 percent to 25 percent. - Appropriation of KES 10 billion through cash transfers to the vulnerable members of society. - Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020. - Disbursement of KES 1 billion for the recruitment of additional medical personnel.
+- Temperature readings for truck crews to be taken at Entry Point and at designated weighbridges which are: Namanga; Busia, Gilgil, Mariakani; Malaba and Taveta. - Truck occupants must keep temperature/readings/health forms until they exit Kenya unless they are Kenyan residents; stringent screening on the trucks; Limited numbers of crew and passengers, and any truck crew member who exhibits symptoms occupants will be subject to a 14 days quarantine. - Cashless transactions encouraged and facilitated to limit contact. - Stringent medical screening at all border points.
+Only drivers, loader plus the clearing agent are allowed across the border. - A 100-percent tax relief for low-income-earning persons up to KES24,000 - Reduced the top Pay-As-You-Earn (PAYE) rate from 30 percent to 25 percent. - Appropriation of KES 10 billion through cash transfers to the vulnerable members of society. - Temporary suspension of listing with Credit Reference Bureau for persons who default on their loan obligations with effect from 1 April 2020. - Disbursement of KES 1 billion for the recruitment of additional medical personnel. - The government committed to pay the bills for all those in isolation centres thus encouraging testing.